zapobyte/typein-ninja/README.md

 VUE_APP_ANALYTICS_ID=
 ```

-To generate this values you will need to generate a firebase config for your app.
+To generate this values, a firebase config must  be generate for your app.
 More information [here](https://firebase.google.com/docs/web/setup).

 ### Install